WHenderson/rooibos/README.md

 - [x] Reorganise types into separate files
 - [x] Standardise type name order - i.e. WhatItIs_WhatItsFor (validate it will do a better job)
 - [ ] Rename variables to match new type names
-- [ ] Create timeout and abort extensions to Error
+- [x] Create timeout and abort extensions to Error
+- [ ] Use new Error types
 - [ ] Determine good name for groups [it, describe, note, script], [hook]?
 - [ ] Add tag API
 - [ ] Add timeouts for notes